Collaborative Semantic Alignment in Recommendation Systems: Proposed Method

-To address these challenges, we introduce CollabContext, a collaborative contextualization model inspired by the educational pedagogy of Reciprocal Peer Tutoring.
-In the spirit of this pedagogical concept, CollabContext establishes a dynamic interchange of roles between users and items, akin to the essence of Reciprocal Peer Tutoring.
+To address these challenges, we introduce CARec, a collaborative alignment model.
+CARec establishes a dynamic interchange of roles between users and items, akin to the essence of the semantic alignment phase and collaborative refining phase.
 Initially, items assume the role of tutors, guiding the learning process, while users adopt the role of learners, actively engaging and adapting their representations by incorporating interactions and item information to gain a deeper understanding of the system.
 Subsequently, the roles reverse, with users becoming tutors and items taking on the role of learners, facilitating a comprehensive knowledge exchange.
-This approach effectively addresses the limitations of symmetric learning and preserves the integrity of contextual information within item representations.

-In the following subsections, we will provide detailed insights into the Item Tutoring Phase and User Tutoring Phase.
+In the following subsections, we will provide detailed insights into the semantic aligning phase and collaborative refining phase.